mathieu-aubin/video-dl/jekyll/index.md

 ####Parameters:

-#####output: html entity where to output success or error message of request to mail sending php script.
+#####output: html selector where to output success or error message of request to mail sending php script.
 Required.
 example: #result

 #####url: url of the video that failed to download.
 Required.